mindspore-ai/docs/docs/mindspore/programming_guide/source_en/enable_mixed_precision.md

 output = train_network(predict, label)
 ```

-## Constraints

-When mixed precision is enabled, backprop network only can be generated by 'AutoDiff' block but cannot be defined by users.
-If user defines the backprorp network, a data type dismatching exepcetion may be thrown out by MindSpore.
+> Constraint: When mixed-precision is used, the backward network can be generated only by the automatic differential function.
+Otherwise, MindSpore may generate exception information indicating that the data format does not match.